allenstauffer/FSDN_Capstone/README.md

-# Full Stack Trivia API Backend
+# Capstone casting directory API Backend
+This is the final assignment for the FSDN course through udacity.
+I am doing this so that I can pass my udacity course and move on at work.

 ## Getting Started